Cooking With Grains: Farro

 How to Cook Farro

-Farro is beloved in Italy – and more recently in North America and other European countries as well – for its roasted, nutty flavor and distinctive chewy texture.
+Beloved in Italy – and more recently in North America and other European countries as well – for its roasted, nutty flavor and distinctive chewy texture.
 Farro’s tough husk makes it more difficult to process than other commercially produced grains, but that husk also helps protect the grain’s vital nutrients.
-With a higher fiber and protein content than common wheat, farro is also especially rich in magnesium and B vitamins.
-As a type of wheat, farro is unsuitable for those with celiac disease, gluten intolerance or a wheat sensitivity or allergy.
+With a higher fiber and protein content than common wheat, it is also especially rich in magnesium and B vitamins.
+As a type of wheat, it is unsuitable for those with celiac disease, gluten intolerance or a wheat sensitivity or allergy.

-Note on cooking farro: as with all grains, pearled farro will take less time to cook than semi-pearled farro, which will take less time to cook than whole.
+Note on cooking: as with all grains, pearled farro will take less time to cook than semi-pearled, which will take less time to cook than whole.

 Cooking time: 25-40 minutes